-- a) Tutor based. - b) Faculty will notify number and mode of continuous assessments and hand over the dates for the same prior to the start of a course to students and Examination Office in writing. - c) Faculty members are required to specify the nature of midterm and final examination (including re-sit final examination) prior to the start of a course.
+- 1. Tutor based. - Faculty will notify number and mode of continuous assessments and hand over the dates for the same prior to the start of a course to students and Examination Office in writing. - 3.
+Faculty members are required to specify the nature of midterm and final examination (including re-sit final examination) prior to the start of a course.